robertforde/Shop/README.md

 There is a Shop.sql sql dump file in the src directory which can be imported into your MySql and this will create the database and necessary tables.

+For running the application I recommend downloading mysqld.exe and running it first.
+It will open the MySql service so that the database can be accessed without having to open MySql each time the application is used.

+I have also included a compiled EXE for the application.

 # Functionality

   Retail Orders